 Separate your taxi/bus/metro money in a different spot

 If you are taking a taxi, bus or metro back home, store the money to pay for it in a protected place, separated from the rest of your money.
 Actually, only leave your home/hotel with the exact money that you plan to spend that day – and the money to go back in a protected place in your money bag.
-This way, if you are robbed/get crazy and lose it somewhere, you won’t lose much.
+This way, if you are robbed/go crazy and forget it somewhere, you won’t lose much.

 Drink water when you arrive home!